bryan-arriaga/learners-blog-post/README.md

 # Blog Post

 This is my own Blog Post where I share any and all of my new learnings and helpful tricks that I encounter while developing.
-The primary focus of this blog being new learnings and blockchain technologies.
+The primary focus of this blog is to share new learnings such as developing, blockchain, tips.
 Sharing my knowledge with all people and developers alike.
+If any of this interests you feel free to check it out and leave a comment!

 Currently working on deploying and making my blog public.